 I’ve tried covering quite a few extensive topics in this Nano coin tutorial.
 Just to make the information stick better, let’s have a quick summary of what we’ve already covered about the coin.

 Nano coin, as a cryptocurrency platform, has very specific and straight-to-the-point goals.
 Ultimately, it aims to make peer-to-peer crypto trading fast and fluid.
-This isn’t really achievable with the old versions of blockchain, but Nano coin offers a solution.
-The merging of blockchain and the DAG systems seems to be a great way to solve these problems – only time will tell if it actually works in practice.
+This isn’t achievable with the old versions of blockchain, but Nano coin offers a solution.
+The merging of blockchain and the DAG systems seems to be a great way to solve these problems – only time will tell if it works in practice.

 It is important to note, however, that the team has made some noticeable progress through ought the years – the coin’s price seems to reflect this pretty well.